Walking your dog on Marsden Moor

 Where can I walk my dog on Marsden Moor?

 With miles of footpaths to explore, Marsden Moor is a great place for exploring with your dog.
 We always ask owners to keep dogs under close control, especially during ground nesting bird season and around livestock.

 What do I need to be aware of when walking my dog at Marsden Moor?

-To help us ensure our visitors, dogs, wildlife and grazing animals get along please:
+To help us ensure our visitors, dogs, wildlife and grazing animals get along, please:

+In some parts of the moors, we have cows grazing on our land too.
 Cows are naturally curious; if they approach, walk slowly with your dog at heel.
 If you feel threatened, let go of your dog – it can run faster than cattle and escape.
 Once you're safe, regain control of your dog.

 Always walk around cows with calves, they may feel threatened if you walk between them.
 If you're unsure try to find an alternative route around the animals.

 Marsden Moor is an important breeding site for ground nesting birds which are vulnerable to curious dogs when they’re sat on eggs and raising chicks.